temporalio/temporal/docs/workflow-lifecycle.md

 <br>

-**4. The Worker dequeues the Activity task and executes the activity**
+**4. A Worker dequeues the Activity task and executes the activity**

 ```mermaid
 sequenceDiagram